 The Best Ways for Non-profits to Promote Transparency

-Transparency is a cornerstone of trust for non-profit organizations. and the general public need to feel confident that their donations and resources are being used ethically and efficiently.
+Transparency is a cornerstone of trust for non-profit organizations.
+Supporters and the general public need to feel confident that their donations and resources are being used ethically and efficiently.
 But how can non-profits ensure they maintain and communicate this transparency effectively?

 Non-profits rely heavily on public trust.
 Without it, fundraising, volunteer engagement, and overall mission success can falter.
 According to a 2022 study by the Edelman Trust Barometer, 65% of global respondents believe transparency is essential to trust.
 This is particularly important for non-profits, whose funding often comes directly from individual donors, grants, or public sources.

-In the video below, Sophy Ryan, CEO of the Sony Foundation gives her vision on why transparency is key when working for organisations.
+In the video below, Sophy Ryan, CEO of the Sony Foundation gives her vision on why transparency is key when working for non-profit organisations.

 Best Practices for Non-Profits to Promote Transparency